AdobeDocs/campaign.en/help/v8/dev/architecture.md

 To use these capabilities, Adobe Campaign users log on to the control instance to create transactional message templates, generate the message preview using a seed list, display reports and monitor execution instance(s).

-Single RT cell:
+* Single Execution instance
-With interacting with an Adobe hosted RT server (Message Center execution instance), an external system can first retrieve a session token (that by default expires in 24 hours), by making an api call to the session logon method, using a provided account login and password.
+    When interacting with an Adobe hosted Message Center execution instance, an external system can first retrieve a session token (that by default expires in 24 hours), by making an api call to the session logon method, using a provided account login and password.
-Then, with the sessionToken provided by the RT server in response to the above call, the external application can make SOAP api invocations (rtEvents or batchEvents) to send communications, without the need to include in each SOAP call the account login and password.
+    Then, with the sessionToken provided by the execution instance in response to the above call, the external application can make SOAP api invocations (rtEvents or batchEvents) to send communications, without the need to include in each SOAP call the account login and password.

-Multi-cell RT cluster:
+* Multiple execution instances
-In a multi-cell RT architecture with multiple RT servers behind a load balancer, if the logon method is invoked by the external application going through the load balancer, the token will be retrieved from one of the RT servers behind the load-balancer, and stored in the specific cell that issued it.
+    In a multi-cell execution architecture with multiple execution instances behind a load balancer, the logon method invoked by the external application is going through the load balancer: for that reason, a token-based authentication cannot  be used.
+A user/password-based authentication is required.

-Then, if trying to use the retrieved token with api SOAP calls, the load balancer could direct these calls to any RT server behind the LB, so the authentication will be invalid in most cases.
+:arrow_upper_right: Learn more about Transactional messaging events in [Campaign Classic documentation](https://experienceleague.corp.adobe.com/docs/campaign-classic/using/transactional-messaging/introduction/event-description.html?lang=en#about-transactional-messaging-datamodel)